 - 1. Go to the SSO Plugin setup interface. - 2.
 Select SAML in the list of integration types. - 3.
-Select Unspecified in the list of Claim NameID formats, or whatever was mapped when configuring assertion creation in the Ping Federate interface - 4.
-Set the identity URL to point at Ping Federate, ie. https://host:9031/idp/SSO.saml2. - 5.
-Enter the service provider issuer which is the partner entity ID you entered (ie urn:ssoplugin) under general info in the Ping Federate interface. - 6.
-Optionally, set the identity provider issuer to the one set in the Ping Federate interface. - 7.
+Set the SAML Binding to POST. - 4.
+Select Unspecified in the list of Claim NameID formats, or whatever was mapped when configuring assertion creation in the Ping Federate interface - 5.
+Set the identity URL to point at Ping Federate, ie. https://host:9031/idp/SSO.saml2. - 6.
+Enter the service provider issuer which is the partner entity ID you entered (ie urn:ssoplugin) under general info in the Ping Federate interface. - 7.
+Optionally, set the identity provider issuer to the one set in the Ping Federate interface. - 8.
 Set messaging signing to none and press set configuration.